Moons of Jupiter: Irregular satellites

-List

 Orbital diagram of the orbital inclination and orbital distances for Jupiter's rings and moon system at various scales.
 Notable moons, moon groups, and rings are individually labeled.
 Open the image for full resolution.

+List of moons

 The moons of Jupiter are listed below by orbital period.
 Moons massive enough for their surfaces to have collapsed into a spheroid are highlighted in bold.
 These are the four Galilean moons, which are comparable in size to the Moon.
 The other moons are much smaller.
-The Galilean moon with the smallest amount of mass is greater than 7,000 times more massive than the most massive of the other moons.
+The least massive Galilean moon is over 7,000 times more massive than the most massive of the other moons.
 The irregular captured moons are shaded light gray and orange when prograde and yellow, red, and dark gray when retrograde.
 The orbits and mean distances of the irregular moons are highly variable over short timescales due to frequent planetary and solar perturbations, so proper orbital elements which are averaged over a period of time are preferably used.
 The proper orbital elements of the irregular moons listed here are averaged over a 400-year numerical integration by the Jet Propulsion Laboratory: for the above reasons, they may strongly differ from osculating orbital elements provided by other sources.
 Otherwise, recently discovered irregular moons without published proper elements are temporarily listed here with inaccurate osculating orbital elements that are italicized to distinguish them from other irregular moons with proper orbital elements.
 Some of the irregular moons' proper orbital periods in this list may not scale accordingly with their proper semi-major axes due to the aforementioned perturbations.
 The irregular moons' proper orbital elements are all based on the reference epoch of 1 January 2000.
 Some irregular moons have only been observed briefly for a year or two, but their orbits are known accurately enough that they will not be lost to positional uncertainties.